Right to privacy: United States

-The Constitution of the United States and United States Bill of Rights do not explicitly include a right to privacy.
-Currently no federal law takes a holistic approach to privacy regulation.
+The Constitution of the United States and the United States Bill of Rights do not explicitly include a right to privacy.

-In the US, privacy and expectations of privacy have been determined via court cases.
-Those protections have been established through court decisions provide a reasonable expectations of privacy.

-The Supreme Court in Griswold v.
-Connecticut, 381 U.S. 479 (1965) found that the Constitution guarantees a right to privacy against governmental intrusion via penumbras located in the founding text.
+In the US, the right of marital privacy was recognized by the Supreme Court in Griswold v.
+Connecticut, 381 U.S. 479 (1965) as falling within the penumbra of the Bill of Rights.

 In 1890, Warren and Brandeis drafted an article published in the Harvard Law Review titled "The Right To Privacy" that is often cited as the first implicit finding of a U.S. stance on the right to privacy.

+Activists call for a right to privacy in response to the overturning of Roe v Wade.

 Right to privacy has been the justification for decisions involving a wide range of civil liberties cases, including Pierce v.
 Society of Sisters, which invalidated a successful 1922 Oregon initiative requiring compulsory public education; Roe v.
 Wade, which struck down an abortion law from Texas, and thus restricted state powers to enforce laws against abortion; and Lawrence v.
 Texas, which struck down a Texas sodomy law, and thus eliminated state powers to enforce laws against sodomy.
 Dobbs v.
 Jackson Women's Health Organization later overruled Roe v.
 Wade, in part due to the Supreme Court finding that the right to privacy was not mentioned in the constitution, leaving the future validity of these decisions uncertain.

 Legally, the right of privacy is a basic law which includes: